Skip to main content

 Speak to your doctor

 Taking a day or two off will not address the problems causing your stress.
-If you’re struggling with stress or your mental health and it’s having a serious effect on your life, it’s important to speak to your doctor2.
+If you’re struggling with stress or your mental health and it’s having a serious effect on your life, it’s important to speak to your doctor.
 You can also self-refer for counselling on the NHS without having to make a GP appointment.
 You can also find a therapist privately, but you will have to pay for the therapy sessions.

-Article History
+Article history

-The information on this page is written and peer reviewed by qualified clinicians.
+The information on this page is peer reviewed by qualified clinicians.

 symptom checker